Quantitative Finance & Economics (QFE)

 QFE 5310.
 Microeconomic Theory and Applications.

 This course provides a rigorous introduction to the methods of microeconomic theory and quantitative applications.
-Topics covered include consumer and producer theory, decision-making under uncertainty, markets and competition, general equilibrium, and game theory.
-Along with each topic, applications to empirical work are conducted by discussing and re-producing quantitative results of journal articles.
+Topics include consumer and producer theory, decision-making under uncertainty, markets and competition, general equilibrium, and game theory.
+The course also incorporates applications to empirical research through analysis and replication of quantitative results from academic journal articles.
+Emphasis is placed on linking theoretical models to observable economic behavior and interpreting quantitative findings within a structured analytical framework.
 Prerequisite: ECO 2314 and ECO 2315 and FIN 3312 and MATH 1329 and QMST 2333 all with grades of "B" or better.

 QFE 5315.
 Macroeconomic Theory and Applications.

-This course explores macroeconomic policy arguments at an advanced level.
-Topics include traditional and modern theories of income, price, employment, long-run economic growth, business cycle models, role of monetary and fiscal policy in promoting economic stability, and empirical applications of macroeconomic theories.
+This course examines macroeconomic theory and policy at an advanced level, integrating traditional and modern models of income determination, price dynamics, employment, and long-run economic growth.
+Topics include business cycle theory, dynamic macroeconomic models, and the roles of monetary and fiscal policy in influencing economic stability.
+Analysis emphasizes the interaction between theoretical frameworks and empirical evidence, using data to evaluate macroeconomic relationships and policy outcomes.
+The course also considers contemporary macroeconomic issues and the application of models to real-world economic fluctuations and policy debates.
 Prerequisite: ECO 2314 and ECO 2315 and FIN 3312 and MATH 1329 and QMST 2333 all with grades of "B" or better.

 QFE 5320.
 Econometrics.